 One of the most famous vacation destinations in the world, both due to its rich culture and natural resources, Jamaica is an island country located in the Caribbean Sea, south of Cuba and west of Hispaniola.

-It is the fifth largest country in the Caribbean, with a total area of 10 829 km2.
+It is the fifth-largest country in the Caribbean, with a total area of 10,829 square kilometers.

-Lighthouse, Zoo, Copa, Makka and Ranch will entertain you in the south coast, when favorable SE groundswells hit the coast.
+Lighthouse, Zoo, Copa, Makka, and Ranch will entertain you on the south coast when favorable SE groundswells hit the coast.

 In the north, the best spot is definitely Boston Bay.
 There are not many surfers in Jamaica, so you'll probably get waves just for you.